(This article was originally published on the 27th of October 2017 and updated on the 28th of October 2021).

 If this is your first time on planning to get a renovation loan from a bank and koperasi personal loan for home improvement or renovation, fret not.
 We have listed an easy guide for you to follow through.

 5 Guide to Use House Renovation Loan in Malaysia

 This step-by-step guide is a sure-fire way to turn your home renovation concept into reality.
 You can expect a problem free project, from conceptualisation and construction, up to funding support.

 1. Project Concept

 The idea of home renovation usually comes when the owner feels that his or her house needs a major overhaul.
 It can be in the form of expansion, remodelling or complete ‘newness’ that would change the overall ambience.
 Once the concept is firmed up, the planning begins.
 To visualise better, you can look up on Pinterest for design inspirations.
-From contemporary design to minimalist, scandinavian, traditional, Balinese, industry, and more.
+From contemporary design to minimalist, Scandinavian, traditional, Balinese, industry, and more.

 2. Project Costing

 Some home renovation projects would need the services of an architect to design the concept.
-If perfecting the design would not demand professional help, then you can save on expense by securing only the services of a contractor to do the job.
+If perfecting the design would not demand professional help, then you can save on expenses by securing only the services of a contractor to do the job.

 Look for a contractor that is qualified, reliable, has an efficient management and most importantly quality past work.
 Do a background research on the company and read reviews from other previous customers.